Kitware/SMTK/doc/userguide/model/property-names.rst

 The intent of the model property system is two-fold:

-1. Properties can be created by bridges to expose modeling-kernel data that cannot otherwise be expressed by SMTK.
+1. Properties can be created by sessions to expose modeling-kernel data that cannot otherwise be expressed by SMTK.
-   An example of this is the Exodus bridge, which stores the Exodus ID of each block and set it reads so that exporters can refer to them as they exist in the file.
+   An example of this is the Exodus session, which stores the Exodus ID of each block and set it reads so that exporters can refer to them as they exist in the file.